ixy-languages/ixy.java/README.md

 To use a different logging level optimization, edit the property `DEBUG` of the root Gradle build script.
 All the possible values are right above the property.
-Hare you can see a slice of the file (lines 31-37).
+Here you can see a slice of the file (lines 31-37).
 ```groovy
 // ...
 ext {